 Ah I wish I could go back right now for the food alone!
 I loved getting up early and grabbing a croissant from a nearby bakery and going for a walk.
 There are fresh bakeries and cute cafes on almost every street corner, which are also great places to enjoy a coffee.
 For dinner, two restaurants I loved were Corso and L’eden.
 Both were near our hotel.
 I thought they were quite reasonable and the food was delicious ( yes I am still dreaming about Corso’s lemon risotto and L’eden’s smoked salmon Norwegian penne!).
 One thing to note, is that prior to arriving in Paris, we had been in Morocco for ten days, where the majority of our diet consisted of raw tomato and onion salad due to being pescatarian.
 Parisian food tasted like heaven!

 An absolute must, is getting breakfast at Galerie Lafeyette.
-They have a rooftop patio overlooking the city ( yes, it is every basic white girl’s dream, you can see the Eiffel tower) and the most bomb avocado toast of my life.
+They have a rooftop patio overlooking the city ( yes, it is every basic white girl’s dream, you can see the Eiffel tower) and they serve best avocado toast I’ve ever tasted.

 Unless you have an unlimited budget, clothing shopping in Paris is likely a bit difficult.
 We did a lot of window shopping which I always enjoy and like to use as inspiration.
 Le Marais is an area full of very cute boutiques.
 We tried to find some lower priced stores, and all the blogs we read online had horrible advice.
 One store we visited was described as an outlet and much more closely resembled a cross between a run-down thrift and dollar store.
-The only store we had any luck at was a chain called Camaieu, which I believe is comparable to an H & M. It was very cheap, but as were the materials.
+The only store we had any luck at was a chain called Camaieu, which I believe is comparable to an H&M. The prices were very cheap, but as were the materials.

 Things to Do:

-We did try something new this trip and I would highly recommend it.
+We did try something new this trip that I would highly recommend.
 I was a bit skeptical because even the cheapest tickets were expensive, but the show ended up being a highlight of our trip!
 We saw Moulin Rouge.